 These flourless apple muffins really are a treat!
 They're healthy and quick to make but still full of flavor and perfect for a treat when topped with a sugar free icing.

 Despite my love for fresh apples, these muffins don't actually contain any!
 They are made with freeze dried apples.

-Freeze dried fruit works so well in baking.
+Freeze dried, however, are tasty and available year round.
+Plus, dried fruit works well in baking.
 You get more flavor and don't have to worry about the extra water involved in fresh fruit.
 (That can sometimes mess with the batter consistency.)

 - freeze dried apples

 - baking soda

 - avocado oil

 - vanilla extract